 - Software Developer

 Software developers write and implement computer programs and applications.
 They analyze the needs of users or clients, and design systems to address those needs.
-Attaining a job in software development generally requires a bachelor's degree and a web development certificate online is a means of acquiring relevant basic skills.
+Attaining a job in software development generally requires a bachelor's degree and a web development certificate is a means of acquiring relevant basic skills.

 - Web Designer & Developer